Does Photographing Someone Else’s Artwork Constitute Copyright Infringement?

 Owners can choose between recovering their actual damages, including any profits the infringer made, or statutory damages.
 Statutory damages are between $750 to $30,000 per infringed upon work.
 However, if the infringement was committed willfully, the owner can be awarded up to $150,000 per work.
 Willful infringement may be shown with evidence that the infringer removed a copyright notice when publishing the copyrighted work or failed to remove or retract the content after being notified that it was infringing.

-How Can Photographers Avoid Liability for Infringement?
+How Can Photographers Avoid Liability For Infringement?

-Best practice is to conduct due diligence regarding the artwork.
+The best practice is to conduct due diligence regarding the artwork.
 The simplest solution is to limit commercial photography to artwork in the public domain to avoid having to find the copyright owner and obtain permission.

 Where the artwork is copyrighted, photographers should contact the copyright owner for permission to use the image and give credit to the owner when publishing the photograph.
 In some cases, photographers may be required to purchase a license in order to use the photograph.